pingswept/me30-website/content/logistics/syllabus.md

 We take honesty very seriously.
 Not only are we required to report violations of academic integrity, we are glad to do so.
 We are all fortunate to be at Tufts; there is no excuse for squandering that opportunity by representing someone else's work as your own.
 If you're unsure about the details, read the [Tufts Academic Integrity Policy](https://students.tufts.edu/student-affairs/student-life-policies/academic-integrity-policy).

-## Accommodations for Students with Disabilities
+## Accommodations for students with disabilities

 Tufts University values the diversity of our students, staff, and faculty, recognizing the important contribution each student makes to our unique community.
 Tufts is committed to providing equal access and support to all qualified students through the provision of reasonable accommodations so that each student may fully participate in the Tufts experience.
 If you have a disability that requires reasonable accommodations, please contact the Student Accessibility Services office at Accessibility@tufts.edu or 617-627-4539 to make an appointment with an SAS representative to determine appropriate accommodations.
 Please be aware that accommodations cannot be enacted retroactively.